mariovalney/cf7-to-zapier/readme.txt

 This way your webhook will receive the free text value and other options if you allow it (like in checkbox).

+= I don't see a template for my webhook. =

+Templates are created by community so we're constructing this together.

+You still are able to add a custom header / body or you can open a ticket and propose a new template.

 = Who is the developer? =

 [Mário Valney](https://mariovalney.com/me)